JustBorgar/PolyLib/README.md

 # Guidelines

-Wanna contribute ?
+Wanna contribute?
 Feel free to reach out to me on the devhub, below are the guidelines.

 * Submitted uploads must be marked as public so others can access them.
 * A minimum of 5 uploads is required to become a contributor to avoid spam.